-GRIPS currently offers 12 master's programs (8 of which are taught in English), 1 integrated 5-year master's and doctorate program, and 4 doctoral programs (3 of which are taught in English).
+GRIPS currently offers 12 master's programs (8 of which are international programs), 2 integrated 5-year master's and doctorate programs, and 3 doctoral programs (2 of which are international programs).
 Our degree programs combine broad disciplinary curricula with an applied research focus and foster a commitment to international, national, and regional policy issues.
 This multifaceted approach provides the basis for a comprehensive understanding of economic development and socio-political change.
 We update our courses and develop new ones on the basis of ongoing policy research and changing policy issues.
 The programs at GRIPS are demanding and require a high level of commitment from students.